tarunshetty125/teamsync-build/README.md

 - **Undetectable Mode:** Instantly hide from dock/taskbar with visually locked selector to prevent state mismatches.
 - **Cross-Window State Sync**: Real-time state synchronization across Settings, Launcher, and Overlay windows.
-- **Masquerading:** Disguise process names and window titles as harmless system utilities.
+- **Process Disguise (Masquerading):** Instantly change the app to look like Terminal, System Settings, Activity Monitor, or other harmless utilities to completely evade detection during screen sharing.
 - **Security Hardening**: API keys are scrubbed from memory on app quit and credentials manager overwrites key data before disposal.
 - **API Rate Limiting**: Token-bucket algorithm (burst/refill) to prevent 429 errors on free-tier providers.
 - **Local-Only Processing:** All data stays on your machine.